jetstream-cloud/js2docs/docs/general/advanced_terraform.md

 ```

-# R + Shiny server (Nginx proxy)
+# R + Shiny server (NGINX proxy)

-This creates an ubuntu 22 server with nginx, r and shiny server installed and configure the nginx server for SSL (using certbot) and reverse proxies back shiny to port 443 (https).
+This creates an ubuntu 22 server with NGINX, R and Shiny server installed and configure the NGINX server for SSL (using certbot) and reverse proxies back Shiny to port 443 (https).

-You can specify which version of shiny you want by editing shiny_version in ansible/main.yml once you have checked out the code above.
+You can specify which version of Shiny you want by editing shiny_version in ansible/main.yml once you have checked out the code above.

 ## Requirements

-Set your key_pair in ubuntu22.auto.tfvars
+Set your key_pair in ubuntu22.auto.tfvars.
+This is the ssh public key that you have uploaded to Horizon.
+[Add SSH Keys in Horizon](../ui/horizon/ssh_keys.md).

-Set your email address for certbot
+Set your email address for certbot.

 Specify your domain_name if you would like.
 Otherwise a name will be generated for you.